sammancoaching/website/_learning_hours/small_steps/smaller_steps.md

 Inspired by Mike Hill's "Many more, much smaller steps".

+There is a video on Emily Bache's YouTube channel which takes up these topics, but uses a different exercise - ["Incremental Coding for Continuous Delivery"](https://youtu.be/DIB7DVvNfnA)

 ## Session Outline

 * 5 min connect: advantages of incremental releases